barchart/alerting-service-public/docs/content/product_overview.md

 Here's how it works:

-* You _define_ an alert.
-Each alert has one or more conditions, for example:
+* You _define_ an alert with one or more conditions, for example:
 	* Apple common stock trades over $500.00 per share
-	* Apple common stock achieves a new 30 high
+	* Apple common stock achieves a new 30-day high
-	* A news article, mentioning Apple common stock, was just published
+	* A news article, mentioning Apple common stock, is released
 * You _choose_ the notification mechanism(s):
 	* Receive notifications via webhook (and you handle the last mile)
 	* Receive notifications via email